corda/corda/docs/source/database-management.rst

 .. contents::

+.. note:: For details on how to connect your node to a database see :doc:`here <node-database>`.

 Corda - the platform, and the installed third-party CorDapps store their data in a relational database (see :doc:`api-persistence`).
 When Corda is first installed, or when a new CorDapp is installed, associated tables, indexes, foreign-keys, etc. must be created.
 Similarly, when Corda is upgraded, or when a new version of a CorDapp is installed,